jacobdbt2100/dbt_Core-Setup/README.md

               #  So git authomatically set the cloned url as your origin

 git push origin feature_1    # Push the local branch "feature_1" to the remote repository (origin)
+                             # "git" won't ask for "Personal access token".
+It will simply cache the `Personal access token` when you provide it.
+                             # You can revoke the token, then "git" will ask for a new one.
 ```
-`git` won't ask for `Personal access token`.
-It will simply cache the `Personal access token` when you provide it.